wiamsuri/apistar-docker-codepipline/README.md

     "ecr:BatchGetImage"
 ]
 ```
-The full policies JSON will look something like
+The full policy JSON will look something like
 ```
 {
     "Version": "2012-10-17",